Bernard Hopkins

 Bernard Hopkins Jr. (born January 15, 1965) is an American former professional boxer who competed from 1988 to 2016.
-He is one of the most successful boxers of the past three decades, having held multiple world championships in two weight classes, including the undisputed middleweight title from 2001 to 2005, and the lineal light heavyweight title from 2011 to 2012.
+He is one of the most successful boxers of the past three decades, having held multiple world championships in two weight classes, including the undisputed championship at middleweight from 2001 to 2005, and the lineal championship at light heavyweight from 2011 to 2012.

-Hopkins first became a world champion by winning the vacant IBF middleweight title in 1995.
-He would go on to compile 20 defenses against 17 opponents, with 19 wins as a result of his no-contest bout against Robert Allen.
-In 2001, Hopkins successfully unified the middleweight division by defeating Félix Trinidad to win the WBA (Super), WBC, Ring magazine and lineal titles.
-A victory over Oscar De La Hoya for the WBO title in 2004 cemented Hopkins' status as undisputed champion, while also making him the first male boxer to simultaneously hold world titles by all four major boxing sanctioning bodies.
-In 2001, Hopkins was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
+Hopkins first became a world champion by winning the vacant International Boxing Federation (IBF) middleweight title in 1995.
+He compiled 20 defenses against 17 opponents, with 19 wins as a result of his no-contest bout against Robert Allen.
+In 2001, Hopkins successfully unified the middleweight division by defeating Félix Trinidad to win the World Boxing Association (WBA) (Super version), World Boxing Council (WBC), Ring magazine and lineal titles.
+A victory over Oscar De La Hoya for the World Boxing Organization (WBO) title in 2004 cemented Hopkins' status as undisputed champion, while also making him the first male boxer to simultaneously hold world titles by all four major boxing sanctioning bodies.
+In 2001, Hopkins was voted Fighter of the Year by The Ring and the Boxing Writers Association of America.
 In 2011, The Ring ranked Hopkins as third on their list of the "10 best middleweight title holders of the last 50 years."
 As of April 2021, he is ranked by BoxRec as the seventh greatest boxer of all time, pound for pound.